ceresBakalite/similarity/shell/README.md

 **4. Lastly, the expanded command line usage definition**

-	The command-line can take zero, two or up to nine arguments.
+	The command line can take zero, two or up to nine arguments.
 Zero arguments will launch the application, whereas any argument passed to the application will return an integer representing a percentage matching value

 	For example: